The Hippocratic Crush

 The Hippocratic Crush, also known by its Chinese language title On Call 36 Hours (Chinese: On Call 36小時) is a 2012 Hong Kong television medical drama series produced by Poon Ka-tak and TVB.
 The drama follows the lives of young housemen, residents, and their mentors working in Mercy Hospital (慈愛醫院), a fictional hospital set in Hong Kong.

 A sequel series with 30 episodes, The Hippocratic Crush II (a.k.a.
 On Call 36 Hours II), began filming in February 2013.
 The sequel premiered on 4 November 2013.

 Plot

 The drama revolves around a group of housemen joining in as doctors in training in Mercy Hospital and their trainers.
-Throughout the drama, many events unfurl challenging the housemen and their mentors: romance, tragedy, family events and past memories and much more happen throughout the drama.
+Throughout the drama, many events unfurl challenging the housemen and their mentors: romance, tragedy, family events and memories and much more happen throughout the drama.